Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/targets/timestream_for_influxdb/transform/README.md

 Specifically, the script does the following:
 - Loads exported Timestream for LiveAnalytics [data](https://docs.aws.amazon.com/timestream/latest/developerguide/API_Record.html) from an [Amazon S3](https://aws.amazon.com/s3/) bucket into an [Amazon Athena](https://aws.amazon.com/athena/) table.
-- Translates the data stored in the Athena table into line protocol and stores it in the S3 bucket.
+- Transforms the data stored in the Athena table into line protocol and stores it in the S3 bucket.

 This script assumes that the path `<Timestream database name>/<Timestream table name>/unload-<%Y-%m-%d-%H:%M:%S>/results` exists in your S3 bucket and contains data unloaded by the [unload script](../../../unload/README.md).
 Line protocol data will be exported to `<Timestream database name>/<Timestream table name>/unload-<%Y-%m-%d-%H:%M:%S>/line-protocol-output` in your S3 bucket.